YOU'RE NEVER ALONE AT HARTPURY

 The Counselling team offer a drop in service at 12.30pm and 4.30pm every day.

-The College also has a Wellbeing Officer who can offer a secure, safe, private environment for you to share your concerns.
+Hartpury also has a wellbeing officer who can offer a secure, safe, private environment for you to share your concerns.

 Students and staff are actively encouraged and supported to let the safeguarding team know about any concerns they might have about young people on campus.
-The College also has a designated Child Protection Officer.
+Hartpury University and Hartpury College also has a designated child protection officer.

-If students need medical advice, they can book an appointment with the college nurse through Student Services.
+If students need medical advice, they can book an appointment with the nurse through Student Services.